 The results of the assessment help non-profits evaluate and improve their organizational capacity.

-McKinsey 7S Framework
+McKinsey 7S framework

-McKinsey 7S is ideal for organizations looking to improve alignment between departments and processes.
-The model can be used to assess an organization's current state in comparison to a proposed future state and evaluate the gaps and inconsistencies between them.
+McKinsey 7S is ideal for organizations looking to determine the state of alignment between departments and processes.
+The model can assess an organization's current state compared to a desired future state and evaluate the gaps and inconsistencies between them.

 - Shared Values